accordionpeas/grunt-mocha-require-phantom/README.md

     ui: 'bdd'
 });
 ```

-### Command line Options

-#### files

-Comma-separated list of files to test relative to the "base" option.
-If this option is passed in then the list of files will take precedence over the files passed in via the GruntFile.js.

 ### Test file path name
 Within your bootstrap file you will need to use requireJS to load your unit tests and execute Mocha.
 To do this a global var named _testPathname_ is made available and should be used like so: